iamhmh/titanic_survival_prediction/README.md

 # Titanic Survival Prediction

-This project uses a classification model to predict the survival of Titanic passengers based on their characteristics.
+This project uses a random forest model to predict the survival of Titanic passengers based on their characteristics.

 ## Confusion Matrix
 ![Confusion Matrix](./confusion_matrix.png)